MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 Status: Started

-Description: Database has lost access to Azure key vault key and is now inaccessible.
+Description: Database {database_name} on Server {server_name} has lost access to Azure Key Vault Key and is now transitioning to inaccessible state.

 **Azure SQL Managed Instance**

-EventName: MakeManagedDbInaccessible
+EventName: MakeManagedDatabaseInaccessible

 Status: Started

-Description: Database on managed server has lost access to Azure Key Vault Key and is now transitioning to inaccessible state.
+Description: Database { database_name} on managed server {server_name} has lost access to Azure Key Vault Key and is now transitioning to inaccessible state.

-**Event when the database has automatically come back online**

-**Azure SQL Database**

-EventName: MakeDatabaseAccessible

-Status: Succeeded

-Description: Database access to Azure key vault key has been reestablished and database is now online.

-**Azure SQL Managed Instance**

-EventName: MakeManagedDbAccessible

-Status: Succeeded

-Description: Access to Azure Key Vault Key has been re-established and all managed databases in server is now online.

 **Event when the issue wasn’t resolved within 30 minutes and Azure Key Vault key access has to be validated manually**

 **Azure SQL Database**